keijiro/WavTexture/README.md

 - Cons: You have to bake a waveform at build time.
 It's not very useful for interactive contents.

-In other words, this technique is only useful when you're creating something not interactive, and you prefer torturing GPU rather than sacrificing the precious CPU time.
+In other words, this technique is only useful when you're creating something not interactive, and you prefer torturing GPU rather than sacrificing the precious CPU time and memory.

 Acknowledgement
 ---------------